faboweb/zliq/README.md

 ### Todos

  - Refactor to make easier to understand (need reviewers)
- - Make NPM Module
+ - Test NPM Module in the wild
- - Create some callbacks for rendering life cycle
+ - Make rendering of long lists faster

 License
 ----